Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 \begin{lemma} Recall the coupling $\cP_{\eta}$ from above.
 For any $\eta$ supported on $[-r,r]$ with at least $\mu r $ many particles, for $\lambda$ sufficiently small there exist $c>0$ such that

 where $|\tilde{\eta}|$ denote the number of particles in $\tilde{\eta}$. \end{lemma}

 \begin{proof} For any particle in $\eta$, at $y\in \big((x-1)K,xK\big)$, notice that for $\lambda$ sufficiently small depending on $K$, each particle has a chance at least $\frac{3}{4}$ of reaching $\{(x-1)K, xK\}$ before falling asleep and these events are independent of each other.
-Since all such particles are in $\tilde{\eta}$, the conclusion now follows from the fact that there are at least $\mu r$ particles in $\eta$ and a large deviation estimate. \end{proof}
+Since all such particles are in $\tilde{\eta}$, the conclusion now follows from the fact that $|\eta|\ge \mu r$ and a large deviation estimate. \end{proof}

 We finish off this Section with the proof of Lemma \ref{key}.
 The rest of this paper is devoted to proving Lemma \ref{key1}.